Aegis Combat System: Development

 The first Engineering Development Model (EDM-1) was installed in a test ship, USS Norton Sound, in 1973.
 During this time frame, the Navy envisioned installing the Aegis Combat System on both a nuclear-powered "strike cruiser" (or CSGN) and a conventionally-powered destroyer (originally designated DDG 47).
 The CSGN was to be a new, 17,200 ton cruiser design based on the earlier California and Virginia-class cruisers.
 The Aegis destroyer design would be based on the gas turbine powered Spruance class.
 When the CSGN was cancelled, the Navy proposed a modified Virginia-class design (CGN 42) with a new superstructure designed for the Aegis Combat System and with a displacement of 12,100 tons.
 As compared to the CSGN, this design was not as survivable and had reduced command and control facilities for an embarked flag officer.
 Ultimately this design was also cancelled during the Carter Administration due to its increased cost compared to the non-nuclear DDG 47.
 With the cancellation of the CGN 42, the DDG 47 Aegis destroyer was redesignated as CG 47, a guided missile cruiser.

 The first cruiser of this class was USS Ticonderoga, which used two twin-armed Mark-26 missile launchers, fore and aft.
 The commissioning of the sixth ship of the class, USS Bunker Hill opened a new era in surface warfare as the first Aegis ship outfitted with the Martin Marietta Mark-41 Vertical Launching System (VLS), allowing a wider missile selection, more firepower, and survivability.
 The improved AN/SPY-1B radar went to sea in USS Princeton, ushering in another advance in Aegis capabilities.
 USS Chosin introduced the AN/UYK-43/44 computers, which provide increased processing capabilities.

 During 1980, the Arleigh Burke-class destroyer was designed using an improved sea-keeping hull form, reduced infrared and radar cross-sections, and upgrades to the Aegis Combat System.
 The first ship of the class, USS Arleigh Burke, was commissioned during 1991.
+A notional design that incorporated the capabilities of a VLS-capable Ticonderoga with a hull and superstructure designed to Arleigh Burke standards, called "Cruiser Baseline", was studied although not built.